 “CEEDEE!
 FOR!
 THE!
 TD!”.
 The words of legendary sports commentator Gus Johnson perfectly depict Lamb’s growth through the last 3 seasons.
-While playing alongside the likes of Baker Mayfield, Kyler Murray, Marquise Hollywood-Brown, and Mark Andrews, Lamb’s production increased throughout his 3 seasons at Oklahoma, from starting as a freshman alongside Hollywood-Brown to winning Consensus All-American Honors as well as becoming a finalist for the Biletnikoff Award (146.5 passer rating when targeted, per Matt Gajewski).
+While playing alongside the likes of Baker Mayfield, Kyler Murray, Marquise Hollywood-Brown, and Mark Andrews, Lamb’s production increased throughout his 3 seasons at Oklahoma, from starting as a freshman alongside Hollywood-Brown to winning Consensus All-American Honors as well as becoming a finalist for the Biletnikoff Award (145.8 passer rating when targeted, per this tweet from Matt Gajewski).

 There is no doubt that Lamb is one of the most special receivers to enter the NFL in recent memory, arguably since Amari Cooper came out of Alabama in 2015.
 However, the focus of today’s scouting report is around one central question: How does Lamb’s skillset project at the next level?

-Lamb’s best trait by far is his ability to make people miss (2nd-most missed tackles forced by a wideout in 2019, per Matt Gajewski); in fact, he had 2 games of 99 (Kansas State) and 98 yards (Texas Tech) after contact, the most for any FBS receiver in 2019 (9.2 yards after the catch, per Matt Gajewski).
+Lamb’s best trait by far is his ability to make people miss (2nd-most missed tackles forced by a wideout in 2019, per this tweet from Matt Gajewski); in fact, he had 376 yards after the catch in 2019, the 2nd-most among all eligible wide receivers in the 2020 draft class, per this tweet from Jarad Evans.